ucberkeley/savio-training-intro-2016/intro.md

      - Low-priority queue
      - HTC jobs
      - Monitoring jobs and cluster status
- - Basic use of standard software: Python, R, MATLAB, etc., depending on participant requests
+ - Basic use of standard software: Python and R
  - More information
      - How to get additional help
      - Upcoming events